For years, Tiger Woods was one of the world’s most prolific golfers.

 In 2009, the family’s facade came crashing down when it was revealed Woods had repeatedly cheated on Nordegren with numerous women.

-Now, almost 10 years later, a new book called Tiger Woods written by Jeff Benedict and Armen Keteyian, looks into how it all went wrong for the international golf star.
+Now, 10 years later, a book called Tiger Woods written by Jeff Benedict and Armen Keteyian, looks into how it all went wrong for the international golf star.

 According to the book, the tabloids began circling Woods in 2009, looking for any evidence they could use to expose his double life.